-- Example of incomplete understanding: the child expects the deceased to return, as if from a trip - Implication of incomplete understanding: failure to comprehend this concept prevents the child from modifying personal ties to the deceased, a necessary first step in successful mourning

-Finality (nonfunctionality): death is a state in which all life functions cease completely

-- Example of incomplete understanding: the child worries about a buried relative being cold or in pain; the child wishes to bury food with the deceased - Implication of incomplete understanding: may lead to preoccupation with physical suffering of the deceased and impair readjustment

-Inevitability (universality): death is a natural phenomenon that no living being can escape indefinitely

-- Example of incomplete understanding: the child views significant individuals (ie, self, parents) as immortal - Implication of incomplete understanding: if the child does not view death as inevitable, he or she is likely to view death as punishment (either for actions or thoughts of the deceased or the child), leading to excessive guilt and shame

-Causality: the child develops a realistic understanding of the causes of death for acceptance and adjustment.
-Children at a very young age can understand that death is irreversible; indeed, even toddlers come to learn "all-gone."
-But accepting that someone about whom you care deeply will never return is difficult even for adults.
-Pediatricians can counsel parents to help children understand these concepts and assess children's comprehension directly through simple questions.
-Parents can be encouraged to be patient with children's repetitive questions after a loss, which may occur over an extended period of time.
-For young children, such questions may reflect attempts to develop a more complete understanding over time as cognitive development progresses.

-- Example of incomplete understanding: the child who relies on magical thinking is apt to assume responsibility for death of a loved one by assuming that bad thoughts or unrelated actions were causative - Implication of incomplete understanding: tends to lead to excessive guilt that is difficult for the child to resolve
+- Implication of incomplete understanding: failure to comprehend this concept prevents the child from detaching personal ties to the deceased, a necessary first step in successful mourning - Finality (nonfunctionality): death is a state in which all life functions cease completely - Example of incomplete understanding: the child worries about a buried relative being cold or in pain; the child wishes to bury food with the deceased - · Implication of incomplete understanding: may lead to preoccupation with physical suffering of the deceased and impair readjustment - Inevitability (universality): death is a natural phenomenon that no living being can escape indefinitely - Example of incomplete understanding: the child views significant individuals (ie, self, parents) as immortal - Implication of incomplete understanding: if the child does not view death as inevitable, he/she is likely to view death as punishment (either for actions or thoughts of the deceased or the child), leading to excessive guilt and shame - Causality: the child develops a realistic understanding of the causes of death - Example of incomplete understanding: the child who relies on magical thinking is apt to assume responsibility for the death of a loved one by assuming that bad thoughts or unrelated actions were causative - Implication of incomplete understanding: tends to lead to excessive guilt that is difficult for the child to resolve children also may have difficulty understanding why families would choose to cremate a loved one after death.
+Providing developmentally appropriate explanations for parents and other caregivers to use to address common questions can be helpful and reassuring (eg, explaining to preschool-aged children that once people die, their body stops working permanently and they no longer are able to move, think, or feel pain, which is why it is okay to cremate the body, or use high temperatures to turn the body into ashes).

-Reproduced from Schonfeld D. Crisis intervention for bereavement support: a model of intervention in the children's school.
+Reprinted with permission from Schonfeld D. Crisis intervention for bereavement support: a model of intervention in the children's school.
 Clin Pediatr (Phila).
 1989;28(1):29.
-Copyright © Sage Publications 1989.25